Merlin Entertainments’ Legoland Florida Resort lights up the sky with Red, White & Boom!

 WINTER HAVEN, Fla. — The most bricktastic Fourth of July celebration in Central Florida is back!
 Red, White & BOOM! returns to LEGOLAND Florida Resort for two explosive nights, July 4–5, packed with patriotic fun, all-new summer treats, and fireworks bursting into LEGO bricks.
 The best part?
 It’s all included with regular park admission!

-For these two days, guests can enjoy extended park hours with the fun lasting all the way until 9 p.m.!
-The celebration includes live entertainment and DJ dance parties that keep the whole family moving.
+For two days, guests can enjoy extended park hours with the fun lasting all the way until 9 p.m.!
+The celebration includes live entertainment and activities throughout the day, including themed LEGO builds and DJ dance parties that keep the whole family moving.

 Stars, Stripes & Snacks